VBTI-development/onedl-mmdeploy/docs/en/05-supported-backends/tensorrt.md

 ### Build custom ops

-Some custom ops are created to support models in OpenMMLab, and the custom ops can be built as follow:
+Some custom ops are created to support models in OneDL Lab, and the custom ops can be built as follow:

 ```bash
 cd ${MMDEPLOY_DIR} # To MMDeploy root directory